RetroAchievements/docs/docs/guidelines/content/achievement-set-revisions.md

 2. **Contact** each active author of the set.
 They may have valuable insight into the chosen scores.
 You do not need to wait for a response.

 - Some authors opt out of requiring contact.
 Check the [Public Opt-Out Sheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vRRSNI9R-ezC0ma7x2BoU2JiZgMu26iht-sIPc56otfJa2sd_8QQCO-V4JXbfsfSUbrl54wib68-Pjp/pubhtml?gid=1195161231&single=true).
 If the author is listed as opting out of this revision type, they do not need to be contacted.
 To update your own Opt-Out information, use [this form](https://forms.gle/mgzv7RHbJEPCrxc77).
-- When contacting, be clear that this contact is for an icon gauntlet.
-- When contacting, always ask if the author would like to be pinged when the vote starts.
-This ensures the author knows this is an option.

 3. **Post the plan** in the game's forum topic.